intro-graphics-master/a2_s19/README.md

 1. By now you have followed a link to create this assignment repository, which must look like **a2-githubusername**.
 Don't generate it more than once.

 2. Copy this repository to your computer as you did last time.
-Find the big green button on the page that says "Clone or download", and either activate GitHub Desktop or just download it as a .zip.
+Find the big green button on the page that says "Clone or download", and either activate GitHub Desktop or just download it as a .zip (if you're planning to go without GitHub's tools).

 ## Step 2:  Test run your project.